techbyvj/PlateRecognizePy/README.md

 We are continuously working to improve PlateRecognizePy, with planned enhancements including:

-- Support for more international
+- Support for more international license plate formats
+- Integration with more advanced OCR technologies
+- Performance optimizations for faster processing